Calvin and Hobbes by Bill Watterson for December 21, 2011

 37. Dck

-oldmachead Premium Member almost 13 years ago
+oldmachead Premium Member about 13 years ago

 I think all Dad’s (self included) love to pull our kids legs and see which outrageous explanation is accepted.